 What your attire might be saying about you?

-- How you dress shows how well prepared you are and that you take the job search process seriously.
+- You take the job search process seriously.

-- You have done your research and know what the company’s expectations are for workplace attire.
+- Your research is on point and know what the company’s expectations are for workplace attire.

-- You could be a good fit for the culture of the company.
+- That you could be a good fit for the culture of the company.

-- Your attire could communicate how serious your interest is in the company.
+- The attire you choose could communicate how serious your interest is in the company.

 - Although we shouldn’t have to say it; please shower and be clean for your job interview..

 - Travelling to your job interview?
 Think about what your clothes will look like on arrival.

 - Clothes should be crisp, pressed and ironed, and freshly cleaned.

 - Invest in a lint roller brush.